forcedotcom/cli/releasenotes/README.md

 * NEW: If you authorize an org that has a namespace linked, and then run `sf org list --json`, the JSON output now includes the `namespacePrefix` key, with value set to the namespace name.
 (GitHub issue [#1790](https://github.com/forcedotcom/cli/issues/1790), sfdx-core PR [#908](https://github.com/forcedotcom/sfdx-core/pull/908))

-* CHANGE: These commands are generally available and no longer beta:
+* NEW: These commands are generally available and no longer beta:
     * `schema generate sobject`
     * `schema generate field`
     * `schema generate tab`